This guide covers the steps required for accessing Carbon Black Cloud APIs:

 for the Sensor Update Service APIs/vulnerability/assessment/api/

-for the Feed Search and Feed Manager APIs/ubs/
+for the Feed Search, Feed Manager and Watchlist APIs/ubs/

 /device_control/